 Institutional Review Board/Human Subjects

 All projects conducted at Emerson involving human subjects that meet the definition of research must be reviewed by the IRB.
-Go to the decision tree to see if your project meets the definition of research.
+Go to the decision form to see if your project would need to be reviewed by the IRB.
+Always reach out to Human_Subjects [at] emerson.edu (Human_Subjects[at]emerson[dot]edu) with any questions.

 Researchers are also required to take the Collaborative Institutional Training Initiative (CITI) online Responsible Conduct of Research training through Emerson College's subscription.